 Revizto (mentioned above)

-Tools to "Gamificate" the project
+BIM Software to "Gamificate" the project

 Another innovation beginning to appear frequently in the design industry is the use of computer games – the so-called Project Gamification.
 But what does it really mean?
 Essentially, moving a design model or models into the game world, where we become the main protagonist and our project is a “board”.
 This is a great method of visualizing the project, creating interactive safety training and providing various analyses.